DataOceanNemo/vscode-extension-codemodGPT/README.md

 # codemodGPT

-This vscode extension learns from existing codemod example, and apply the same to selected files.
+This vscode extension learns from existing git staged codemod example, and apply the same to selected files.

 ## Demo